openvinotoolkit/openvino/docs/articles_en/openvino-workflow/model-optimization-guide/weight-compression.rst

     * ``nncf.SensitivityMetric.MEAN_ACTIVATION_MAGNITUDE`` - requires dataset.
 The mean magnitude of the layers' inputs multiplied by inverted 8-bit quantization noise.

-  * ``all_layers`` - boolean parameter that enables INT4 weight quantization of all Fully-Connected and Embedding layers including first and last layer in the model.
+  * ``all_layers`` - boolean parameter that enables INT4 weight quantization of all Fully-Connected and Embedding layers, including the first and last layers in the model.

-  * ``awq`` - boolean parameter that enables AWQ method for more accurate INT4 weight quantization.
-Especially helpful when weights of all the layers quantized to 4 bits.
-The method is not friendly to Dynamic Quantization of activations.
+  * ``awq`` - boolean parameter that enables the AWQ method for more accurate INT4 weight quantization.
+Especially helpful when the weights of all the layers are quantized to 4 bits.
+The method can sometimes result in reduced accuracy when used with Dynamic Quantization of activations.
 Requires dataset.

 The example below shows data-free 4-bit weight quantization applied on top of OpenVINO IR: